 Historically, we have distributed substantially all of our profits to our partners.
 In the third quarter of 2008 and continuing into 2009 and 2010, in order to build our cash balances, we voluntarily stopped distributions to partners, and beginning in the third quarter of 2009 through the end of the first quarter of 2010, under the terms of our term loan agreement, as in effect at that time, we were restricted from making distributions to our partners, in both cases except tax distributions paid to partners for the purpose of funding tax liabilities attributable to their interests.
 Our ability to distribute profits to partners ceased to be restricted during the second quarter of 2010 and we distributed \$50.0 million of our retained profits on March 31, 2011.
 We made additional distributions to our partners of \$50.0 million, \$12.5 million and \$30.0 million on August 21, 2012, October 16, 2012 and January 29, 2013, respectively.
 In connection with our IPO, we made cash incentive compensation payments aggregating approximately \$56.8 million to certain of our portfolio managers and distributed to our pre-IPO partners all of the retained profits of Artisan Partners Holdings as of the closing date of our IPO.
-During the second quarter of 2013, Artisan Partners Holdings distributed \$20.4 million for income taxes as required under the partnership agreement to holders of its partnership units, including us.
+During the second and third quarters of 2013, Artisan Partners Holdings distributed \$20.4 million and \$39.4 million, respectively, for income taxes as required under the partnership agreement to holders of its partnership units, including us.
 On July 17, 2013, we, acting as the general partner of Artisan Partners Holdings declared a distribution of \$19.1 million payable by Artisan Partners Holdings and that distribution was paid on August 22, 2013 to holders of its partnership units, including us.
 We paid a cash dividend in respect of the second quarter of 2013 of \$0.43 per share of our Class A common stock on August 26, 2013 to our Class A common stockholders of record as of August 12, 2013.
+On October 22, 2013, we, acting as the general partner of Artisan Partners Holdings, declared a distribution of \$21.4 million payable by Artisan Partners Holdings on November 22, 2013 to holders of its partnership units, including us.
+In addition, our board of directors declared a cash dividend of \$0.43 per share of our Class A common stock payable on November 26, 2013 to our Class A common stockholders of record as of November 11, 2013.
+Subject to the sole discretion of our board of directors and the considerations discussed in "Dividend Policy and Dividends", we currently expect to pay a quarterly and a special dividend in the first quarter of 2014.
+We expect the aggregate amount of those dividends to be approximately equal to the amount of cash on our balance sheet at the time, less \$100 million and the cash we use for working capital.
 In future periods, we anticipate that we will distribute a significant portion of our profits to our equity holders.
-As discussed under "Dividend Policy and Dividend
+As discussed under "Dividend Policy and Dividends", we will fund any distribution pursuant to our dividend policy by causing Artisan Partners Holdings to distribute cash to its partners, including us, in an amount sufficient to cover dividends, if any, declared by us.